elastic-ipfs/infrastructure/terraform/modules/kube-specs/readme.md

 # Readme

-This whole module must be reviewed.
+TODO: This whole module must be reviewed.
 Specs should be applied when some service has changes: Their own individual workflows.

 These are the only things it should be doing:
 - Install metric services